projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 workloads.

 Finally, there is the i915 scheduler in the Service VM.
-This scheduler uses the GuC or ELSP to do command submission of Service VM local content as well as any content that GVT is submitting to it on behalf of the User VMs.
-This scheduler uses GuC or ELSP to preempt workloads.
-GuC has four different priority queues, but the Service VM i915 driver uses only two of them.
-One of them is considered high priority and the other is normal priority with a GuC rule being that any command submitted on the high priority queue would immediately try to preempt any workload submitted on the normal priority queue.
+This scheduler uses the :term:`GuC` or ELSP to do command submission of Service VM local content as well as any content that GVT is submitting to it on behalf of the User VMs.
+This scheduler uses :term:`GuC` or ELSP to preempt workloads. :term:`GuC` has four different priority queues, but the Service VM i915 driver uses only two of them.
+One of them is considered high priority and the other is normal priority with a :term:`GuC` rule being that any command submitted on the high priority queue would immediately try to preempt any workload submitted on the normal priority queue.
 For ELSP submission, the i915 will submit a preempt context to preempt the current running context and then wait for the GPU